 But if you do want to read into it – you can perhaps see a spike around 2010 but the average scores are now back to what they were in 2007.

 The biggest drop was for the ISB class of 2016 for which the number dropped from 711 to 700.

 Takeaway: Though the class size at ISB has been increasing (just in 2012 the class size was 574, while this year around 812 students graduated), the average GMAT scores have consistently been hovering above the 700 mark.

-Okay so this is a lot of data that was thrown at you.
-But what does this mean for you?
+Okay, so this is a lot of data thrown at you.
+What does this mean for you?
+Read on!

 2) What GMAT score do I need for ISB?